Jovi-Wong/comp536/lab2/report.md

 ### Task 2

-The result of experiment shows that the flowlet switching can cause less packet reordering than the per-packet
+The result of experiment posted below shows that the flowlet switching is 29.5% less than the per-packet switching in packet reordering.
+But it is about 1% more than the per-packet switching in inbalance.

 ![m3t1](D:\Documents\GitHub\comp536\lab2\asset\m3t1.PNG)

+In short, the flowlet switching combines the best of the per-packet switching and the per-flow switching.